Environment

 Analysis of Climate Change Scenarios

 As recommended by TCFD, we identified scenarios at multiple levels of warming, including a scenario of less than 2°C, and conducted analysis accordingly.
-Based on the two scenarios of decarbonization (RCP1.9) and global warming (RCP4.5 and RCP8.5), we have arranged outlooks and specific scenarios for 2030 to accommodate each scenario using management frameworks such as five forces analysis, based on international published data from the IEA, IPCC, etc., as well as numerical data published by Japanese government institutions, etc.
+Based on the two scenarios of decarbonization (RCP1.9) and global warming (RCP4.5 and RCP8.5), we have compiled and evaluated global outlooks for 2030 to accommodate each scenario using management frameworks such as five forces analysis, based on international published data from the IEA, IPCC, etc., as well as numerical data published by Japanese government institutions, etc.

 Temperature range Relevant scenario Provider